ShrutiTate/AI-Recipe-Finder/README.md

 # 🍽️ AI Recipe Finder

-**AI Recipe Finder** is a Flask-based web application that allows users to discover meals and recipes using ingredients they have.
-By integrating [TheMealDB API](https://www.themealdb.com/), the app lets users:
+**AI Recipe Finder** is a Flask-based web application that helps users discover meals and recipes using ingredients they have.
+By integrating [TheMealDB API](https://www.themealdb.com/), the app allows users to:

 - Search for meals by entering any ingredient.
 - Browse a list of matching meals with images and names.
 - View detailed recipes including ingredients, instructions, and meal images.

-This project demonstrates building a simple, interactive web app with Python Flask and external API integration, making recipe discovery easy and fun.
+This project demonstrates how to build an interactive web app with Python Flask and external API integration, making recipe discovery fun and easy.

 ---